Contact Us

 Distributed quantum sensing is the connection of multiple quantum sensors via entanglement-based networks.
 These sensors are connected by distributed entanglement.
 The sensors can be close together or at distant locations.
 By connecting the sensors together, it’s possible to achieve much greater accuracy, sensitivity, and precision than individual quantum sensors or networked classical sensors can achieve.

-Trusted relay networks vs Entanglement-based networks
+QKD networks vs Entanglement-based Quantum Networks

-Trusted relay networks have been around for decades to implement QKD protocols.
-The more recently available and deployed entanglement-based networks differ from these trusted relay networks in several important ways:
+QKD networks, or quantum key distribution networks have been around for decades.
+The more recently available and deployed entanglement-based networks differ from QKD networks in several important ways:

-• In contrast, entanglement-based networks distribute entanglement across distances, and their security relies on the physics of entanglement itself.
+• In contrast, Entanglement-based networks distribute entanglement across distances, and their security relies on the physics of entanglement itself.
 The use of entanglement can provide stronger security assurances against a wider range of attacks, including those involving sophisticated quantum hacking techniques that prepare-and-measure networks are vulnerable to.

-• BBM92 is often considered the entanglement-based version/analog of BB84, which is the canonical quantum key distribution algorithm.
+• BBM92 is often considered the entanglement based version/analog of BB84, which is the canonical quantum key distribution algorithm.
 BBM92 addresses several of the vulnerabilities that come with BB84, such as trusted relay nodes.

 Quantum Repeaters